Robust Monotonic Convergent Iterative Learning Control Design: an LMI-based Method: Time-domain results with uncertain plant

+For brevity, denote the vector $(l_{-(N-1)},\cdots,l_{-1},l_0,l_1,\cdots,l_{N-1})^{T}$ as $l$.
+In this work, the coefficients in \eqref{eq: Q(q)} and \eqref{eq: L(q)} can be fixed as zeros or other constants required by the designer, and the order of the ILC algorithm can be reduced.
+This enables the designers to decide the complexity of the learning algorithm based on the memory and computational capability allowed by the computing platform.

-While most existing works do not include the $Q$-filter, i.e., $Q=I$, for ensuring perfect tracking, the incorporation of the $Q$-filter enables us to improve transient learning behavior and robustness (See \cite{bristow2006survey} and the references therein).
-Without loss of generality, we include $Q$-filter in this work.
+It is shown in \cite{phan2000unified} that the identity Q-filter $Q(q)=1$ is necessary for $\mathbf{e}_{\infty}=0$.
+While most existing works do not include the Q-filter, i.e., $Q(q)=1$, for ensuring perfect tracking, the incorporation of the Q-filter enables us to improve transient learning behavior and robustness (see Example 1 in \cite{bristow2006survey} for instance).
+More insights of Q-filter can be found in \cite{de1996synthesis}.
+Without loss of generality, we include Q-filter in this work.

 Equations \eqref{eq: learning in time}-\eqref{eq: L(q)} can be rewritten into the lifted form:

 In this section we aim at designing the learning algorithm \eqref{eq:ILC controller} to ensure the robust monotonic convergence defined as follows. \begin{defn} \textbf{ (Robust Monotonic Convergence)} The uncertain system \eqref{eq:uncertain plant 3} with the ILC algorithm \eqref{eq:ILC controller} is robustly monotonically convergent if there exists $0\le\gamma<1$ such that